Genivia/ugrep/README.md

     -y, --any-line
             Any line is output (passthru).
 Non-matching lines are output as context with a `-' separator.
 See also options -A, -B, and -C.
+    --width[=NUM]
+            Truncate the output to NUM visible characters per line.
+The width of the terminal window is used if NUM is not specified.
+Note that double wide characters in the output may result in wider lines.
     -o, --only-matching
             Output only the matching part of lines.
-If -b, -k or -u is specified, output each match on a separate line.
+Output additional matches on the same line with `+' as the field separator.
 When multiple lines match a pattern, output the matching lines with `|' as the field separator.
 If -A, -B or -C is specified, fits the match and its context on a line within the specified number of columns.